luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

     <img src="./img/g25_energy_compare/tiktok_cookies.jpeg" alt="TikTok cookie prompt" style="width: calc(50% - 1rem);"/>
 </div>

-Simmilarly, TikTok also shows a cookie consent prompt, where we again click the "Decline optional cookies" buttonm, close the "verification slider", and click on "Got it" before the first video is played.
+Similarly, TikTok also shows a cookie consent prompt, where we again click the "Decline optional cookies" buttonm, close the "verification slider", and click on "Got it" before the first video is played.
 TikTok also shows a pop-up asking the user to log in when the page is loaded, but can be dismissed by clicking the "X" button.
 Because we do not want to log in to an account, we click the X button whenever the pop-up appears during the measurements.

 #### <u>Warm-up Time</u>
 We decided to keep a warm-up time of 5 seconds to ensure the CPU reaches a stable thermal state and reducing fluctuations.